-Ladies and gentleman when you think “D-Day” you probably think of the Allied invasion of Normandy on June 6, 1944 right?
-There appears to be another D-Day and nobody is storming beaches but rather Internet users are storming off to reddit.com (a popular Digg clone) and declaring war on the site and its founder.
-Before we get into the war of the geek kind lets start with how this all started.
-On August 25, 2010, when people started flooding to the Digg site to preview the release of the newly redesigned site they were angered to find many features its hardcore fans loved had been removed and the front page no longer had sites from individual users, but rather from large mainstream publishers.
+Ladies and gentlemen, when you think “D-Day” you probably think of the Allied invasion of Normandy on June 6, 1944 right?
+There appears to be another D-Day and nobody is storming beaches, but rather Internet users are storming off to reddit.com (a popular Digg clone) and declaring war on the site and its founder.
+Before we get into the war of the geek kind, let’s start with how this all started.
+On August 25, 2010, when people started flooding to the Digg site to preview the release of the newly redesigned site, they were angered to find many features its hardcore fans loved had been removed and the front page no longer had sites from individual users, but rather from large mainstream publishers.

 People tend to like you as long as you do what they want you to.
 They like you when you have something they can benefit from.
-They like you when you do something outside the box but when it fails they will be the first to berate you over it.
+They like you when you do something outside the box, but when it fails, they will be the first to berate you over it.
 Kevin created Digg and at that time the site was something revolutionary.
-I like Digg’s new design and I can understand user’s outrage over having mainstream content appear directly from the sites as opposed to being submitted by users.
+I like Digg’s new design, and I can understand user’s outrage over having mainstream content appear directly from the sites as opposed to being submitted by users.
 When Facebook did its latest redesign, many users also got very vocal.
-If nothing else I respect people with an opinion but give people feedback with as much grace as possible.
+If nothing else, I respect people with an opinion, but give people feedback with as much grace as possible.
 Elbert Hubbard famously said, “to avoid criticism do nothing, say nothing, be nothing”.
-What Kevin and lots of other Internet entrepreneurs have now hopefully learned is do everything you can do to make your users happy.
-I think Digg is trying to fix the issues being brought up to the best of their abilities so good luck Kevin and the Digg team.
-Hang in there…
+What Kevin and lots of other Internet entrepreneurs have now hopefully learned is to do everything you can do to make your users happy.
+I think Digg is trying to resolve the issues being brought up to the best of their abilities, so good luck Kevin and the Digg team.
+Hang in there, Kevin…